Uniform Local Tabularity in Intuitionistic Logic: Preliminaries and basic theory

 \end{proposition} \begin{proof} The equivalences of (1-3) are easy to prove.
 We concentrate on the inclusions. $\mathsf{Tab}\subseteq \mathsf{FDep}$, since each finite poset $P$ satisfies $\mathsf{bd}_{k}$ where $k$ is its height; the fact that $\mathsf{FDep}\subseteq \mathsf{ULTab}$ was shown by Shehtman \cite{Shehtman2016}, and amounts to the fact that for posets of finite depth, there is a uniform bound for how complex $n$-bisimulation can be; the fact that $\mathsf{ULTab}\subseteq \mathsf{LTab}$ is obvious. \end{proof}

 Most converses of the inclusions of Proposition \ref{prop: Inclusion of classes of logics} are known not to hold.
 Namely, the logic $\mathsf{BD}_{2}$ is known not to be tabular, even though it is of finite depth.
-The $\mathsf{LC}$ axiomatized as:
+The logic $\mathsf{LC}$ is axiomatized as:

 is known to be uniformly locally tabular (see \cite{Shehtman2016}, see also \cite{colimitsofHeytingalgebras} for a proof) but is not of finite depth.
-We will take a look at the last converse -- $\mathsf{LTab}\subseteq \mathsf{ULTab}$ in Section \ref{section: hierarchy of locally tabular logics}.
+We will take a look at the last converse --- $\mathsf{LTab}\subseteq \mathsf{ULTab}$ in Section \ref{section: hierarchy of locally tabular logics}.